 From Dots to Dollars

 In the above story, every sale drives payment from the advertiser to the network to the partner.
 But how does a partner know if sales are correctly being attributed to them?
-And how does an advertiser know if they should pay commission on a sale?
+And how does an advertiser know if they should pay a commission on a sale?

-Without a way to follow each flyer on its individual journey, they don’t.
+Without a way to follow each flyer on its journey, they don’t.
 Each partner needs to trust that commissions are rightly attributed to them, and the advertiser needs to trust that their payouts are being rightly earned.

 Talking the Talk

 We covered advertisers, partners, and networks above.
-Now let’s use concepts you’ve just become familiar with to introduce some industry terms:
+Now, let’s use concepts you’ve just become familiar with to introduce some industry terms:

 - Offer: A promise of payment in exchange for advertising results such as sales, views, or downloads.
 An offer includes all aspects of that promise, like what results are worth payment and what product or service is being promoted.